4 recommended OTC drugs

 Common causes

-Dehydration and hydro-electrolyte losses (exertion, diarrhoea), deficiency of magnesium/potassium/calcium, varicose disease, diabetes, hypothyroidism, medications (diuretics, statins), pregnancy, elderly.
+Dehydration and fluid-electrolyte losses (exertion, diarrhea), magnesium/potassium/calcium deficiency, varicose vein disease, diabetes, hypothyroidism, medications (diuretics, statins), pregnancy, the elderly.

 OTC treatment